The important stuff...

 Q: So what is a Male Brazilian aka Manzilian?

 A: In my office, a standard Male Brazilian includes the frontal pubic area (the mound), about 3 inches where the upper thigh meets the pubic area; the shaft, scrotum and anal area.
 It is optional to leave a patch of hair above the shaft.

 A: The short answer is “yes”.
 The long answer is that it has its painful moments, but not nearly as painful as you imagine.
 It’s a quick pain and generally does not linger.
 The first wax is the most uncomfortable because you are a “virgin” at waxing and your hair and skin are not used to the procedure.
 I always tell my clients to at least try it twice and then make a decision if they want to continue on a regular basis----the second time is so much better!

 Q: What do you mean that the first time I am a "virgin"?

 A: What that means, is that sometimes, especially during the first wax, that you will experience some side effects: That can be small bruises; a minuscule drop of blood from the pores when the hair is first pulled out which subsides right away; redness in the area.
 The scrotum is a delicate area the first time as well.
 I use a high quality hard wax for the entire procedure and I try to get every single hair.
-However, if your scrotum starts to look as if it is had enough, I will stop.
-I’d rather leave a couple of hairs than cause pain and usually by the second or third time it is not a problem.
-I have also noticed that red heads are prone to more redness.
+However, if your scrotum starts to look as if it has had enough, I will stop.
+I’d rather leave a couple of hairs than cause pain or irritation and usually by the second or third time it’s not a problem.
+I have also noticed that red headed people are more prone to redness.